dotbitHQ/dotbit-did-spec/README.md

   name    := <.bit-name>
 ```

-The characters of name segment has several charset to choose from.
-Here is the rules: [Charset](https://docs.did.id/register-das/charsets)
+The characters of the name segment have several character sets to choose from.
+Here are the rules: [Charset](https://docs.did.id/register-das/charsets)

 ### Examples